• Skip to primary navigation

 Photo by Bastian Riccardi on Unsplash

 Today’s teenagers are watching movies and TV shows that provide them with escapism.
 Movies and TV offer the opportunity to explore different perspectives and they also give teens a chance to escape their daily lives and immerse themselves in a world of stories that often reflect their own experiences.
 This helps them better understand themselves, cope with stressors, learn about different cultures and ways of thinking, gain exposure to new ideas and perspectives, build relationships with others through shared interests, and just have fun.
+This emotional and cognitive engagement lays the groundwork for deeper reflection and learning.

 In addition to entertainment value, movies and TV can also serve an educational purpose by teaching teenagers about history or providing thought-provoking insights on relevant topics.